fermyon/developer/content/cloud/noops-sql-db.md

 ## Tables and Data in Fermyon Cloud

-When you first `spin cloud deploy` your application (with the `sqlite_databases` configuration, as shown above), Fermyon Cloud will create a new & empty database for your Cloud application.
-This new Cloud database will have a unique name.
-To obtain the name, type the following command in your local NoOps SQLite application's directory:
+When you first `spin cloud deploy` your application (with the `sqlite_databases` configuration, as shown above), Fermyon Cloud will create a new database for your Cloud application.

+The new database is initially empty, so you will need to create tables (and potentially initial data) before it is useful.
+To do this:

+1. Find the name of your Cloud database.
+To do this, run the following command:

 <!-- @selectiveCpy -->